 Tuesday, September 27, 2022, 9:00–10:00 PM ET

 Oceans cover more than 70% of the planet's surface and support all life on earth by providing us with oxygen, rain, food, medicines, temperature regulation, inspiration, and so much more.
 Unfortunately, we know that our oceans are in trouble—from climate change to plastic pollution and overfishing.
-Join us as we explore the critical role that education can play in advancing environmental literacy and motivating individuals and communities to get engaged in protecting marine environments.
-You'll get a chance to hear from educators working in the Philippines, Taiwan, and the United States as they share ideas about ocean literacy frameworks and how we can create an educated, ocean-literate world.
+Throughout this webinar, we explored the critical role that education can play in advancing environmental literacy and motivating individuals and communities to get engaged in protecting marine environments.
+Watch the recording to hear from educators working in the Philippines, Taiwan, and the United States as they share ideas about ocean literacy frameworks and how we can create an educated, ocean-literate world.

 Catherine Halversen is an emerita Senior Program Director in the Leaning and Teaching Group at the Lawrence Hall of Science, University of California Berkeley where she also served as Co-Director of Marine, Activities, Resources & Education (MARE) and Director of Communicating Ocean and Climate Science.
 Her work focuses on developing, teaching, and disseminating in-person and online professional learning programs, instructional materials, and courses for STEM university/college faculty, K through 12, and informal educators (e.g. Reflecting on Practice for STEM Educators), and ocean and earth science undergraduates and graduate students.
 She has been involved in the Ocean Literacy Campaign since its inception, serves as a Vice Chair of the National Marine Educators Association (NMEA) Ocean Literacy Committee, and served as co-editor of the recently published "A Handbook for Increasing Ocean Literacy: Tools for Educators and Ocean Literacy Advocates."